Javascript Menu by Deluxe-Menu.com

 Human Trafficking Course 8T

-This course addresses the crime of human trafficking of adolescents, the physical abuse injuries and sexually transmitted illnesses to which they are subjected; the cultural factors which frequently prevent rescue and treatment for abuse, neglect, and STDs; and how to legally assess, rescue, teach prevention, and obtain treatment for emancipated minors who live on the street without adult oversight.
+This course addresses the crime of human trafficking of adolescents, the physical abuse injuries and sexually transmitted HIV and other illnesses to which they are subjected; the cultural factors which frequently prevent rescue and treatment for abuse, neglect, and STDs; and how to legally assess, rescue, teach prevention, and obtain treatment for emancipated minors who live on the street without adult oversight.

 The 8 credit hours earned for this course (6 credit hours for NBCC and California BBS) can be spread across multiple continuing education categories - ethics, HIV-STDs, abuse and neglect, cultural awareness, and the primary required category of Human Trafficking.